What we know - and don't know - about Trump's COVID-19 illness

-These are both questions that have not been answered as the White House has repeatedly refused to say when the president last tested negative for the coronavirus - information essential to tracing the timeline of when and where he was likely infected.
+These are both questions that have not been answered as the White House has declined to say when the president last tested negative for the coronavirus - information essential to tracing the timeline of when and where he was likely infected.

 Health experts say the timing of his positive test results suggest he likely contracted the illness in late September.
 On Sept.
 26, Trump hosted a ceremony in the White House Rose Garden to announce his Supreme Court nominee, Amy Coney Barrett.
 The mostly outdoor event was attended by more than 100 people, most not wearing masks and with no social distancing.
 Whether Trump was infected at the event or infected others there is unknown.
 At least eight attendees, including the president, first lady and some top aides, tested positive afterwards, the New York Times reported.